DallanQ/lotr_journeys_in_middle_earth/Manual.md

 After inputting all hits and modifiers, the hero selects the "Apply" button to apply the hits to the enemies (even if the hero had no hits).
 If an enemy's health is reduced to zero, that enemy is defeated and the app instructs the heroes to remove the enemy's figure from the board.

 If an enemy is not defeated, it regains all of its armor and sorcery, and it may be prompted to counterattack.
-The enemy group can attack if it is in the hero's space or in an adjacent space and has the ranged (> right-pointed dart with a white-shaped right-pointed arrow in it) icon on its portrait.
+The enemy group can attack if it is in the hero's space or in an adjacent space and has the ranged (icon of a right-pointed dart with a white-shaped right-pointed arrow in it) icon on its portrait.
 If the enemy can attack, the hero selects the "Yes" button and resolves an attack as described in "Enemy Activation Step" on page 8.

 > image of a ranged icon on a part of a portrait